changeworld/azure-docs.ja-jp/articles/iot-suite/iot-suite-connecting-devices-linux.md

     make
     ```

-4. クライアント アプリケーションを実行し、テレメトリを IoT Hub に送信します。
+4. Run the client application and send telemetry to IoT Hub:

     ```
     ./sample_app